Richmond, British Columbia: Municipal

 Richmond's municipal council is elected using an at-large electoral system.

-Like Vancouver, but unlike most cities in British Columbia, Richmond runs on a political system of locally based political parties, or slates.
-For the most part, however, their organization is weak, and they may collapse or change names from one election to another.
+Like Vancouver, but unlike most municipalities in British Columbia, Richmond has a local political system based on municipal political parties that run slates of candidates.
+However, these organizations are generally weak and may dissolve or change names between elections.

-Local government includes a 9-member city council and a 7-member school board.
-City council consists of a mayor and 8 councillors.
-The current mayor of Richmond is Malcolm Brodie, who is serving his 6th term as mayor.
-The last elections were held in October 2018.
+Richmond's local government includes a nine-member city council and a seven-member school board.
+The city council comprises the mayor and eight councillors.
+As of May 2026, the current mayor of Richmond is Malcolm Brodie, who has served in the role since 2001.

-In the 2018 city elections, the RCA (Richmond Citizen's Association) party, the Richmond First party, and the RITE Richmond party all won 2 seats, the Richmond Community Coalition won one seat, and there is one independent.
-On the Richmond Board of Education, the Richmond Education Party won three seats, the Richmond First Party won two seats, and there are two independents.
+In the 2018 municipal election, the Richmond Citizens' Association (RCA), Richmond First, and RITE Richmond each won two seats, while the Richmond Community Coalition won one seat, and one councillor was elected as an independent.
+On the Richmond Board of Education, the Richmond Education Party won three seats, Richmond First won two seats, and two trustees were elected as independents.

 Provincial

-In the Legislative Assembly of British Columbia, Richmond was historically a stronghold of the BC United Party until the 2020 provincial election where the BC NDP flipped three of Richmond's four electoral districts (Richmond South Centre, Richmond-Queensborough, and Richmond-Steveston).
+In the Legislative Assembly of British Columbia, Richmond was historically a stronghold of the BC Liberals (known as BC United since 2023) until the 2020 provincial election, when the BC NDP won three of the city's four electoral districts: Richmond South Centre, Richmond-Queensborough, and Richmond-Steveston.

-In the most recent provincial election in 2024, three electoral districts (Richmond Centre, Richmond-Bridgeport, Richmond-Queensborough) elected members from the BC Conservatives, and Richmond-Steveston elected a member from the BC NDP.
+In the 2024 provincial election, Richmond Centre, Richmond-Bridgeport, and Richmond-Queensborough elected members of the BC Conservatives, while Richmond-Steveston elected a member of the BC NDP.

 Federal

-In the House of Commons of Canada, Richmond is divided between two electoral districts: Richmond Centre, which encompasses the city's centre and west, and Steveston—Richmond East, which encompasses the south and east.
-In the 2021 federal election, the Liberal Party won Richmond Centre and Steveston—Richmond East.
+In the House of Commons of Canada, Richmond is divided between two electoral districts: Richmond Centre, which encompasses the central and western parts of the city, and Steveston—Richmond East, which encompasses the southern and eastern parts.
+In the 2021 federal election, the Liberal Party won both Richmond Centre and Steveston—Richmond East.
+In the 2025 federal election, Liberal MP Parm Bains was re-elected in Richmond East—Steveston, while Conservative candidate Chak Au was elected in Richmond Centre—Marpole.